 Minimizes Urinary Tract Infections

-This tells you the percentage of patients who have had a urinary tract infection.
-UTI's are often caused by lower quality nursing care.
-Better nursing care reduces the percentage of residents in a nursing home who suffer from UTI's.
-We want to point out that this statistic is affected by by the fact that nursing homes have different reporting standards for urinary tract infections.
+This tells you the percentage of residents who have had a urinary tract infection.
+Urinary tract infections are often associated with nursing homes with worse hygiene protocols.
+Better hygiene protocols can reduce the number of UTI's sustained by residents in a nursing home.
+Note that this datapoint is affected by by the fact that facilities have incongruent reporting standards for these infections.

 Appropriately Uses Anti-Psychotic Medication